 • Android

-You don’t get a Pro mode with Pixel phones, but there is the ability to shoot in raw format along with a range of other shooting modes such as Portrait and Night – which both put in impressive performances thanks to computational photography.
-We’ve also been particularly impressed by the quality of skin tones rendered by the Pixel 7 Pro, which could make it the best choice for ‘street portraits’ in our group here.
+Previously there was no Pro mode with Pixel phones, but they have the ability to shoot in raw format along with other shooting modes such as Portrait and Night – which both put in impressive performances thanks to computational photography.
+However, software improvements have seen the Pro mode added to the Google Pixel 8 Pro.
+We’ve also been particularly impressed by the level of detail, accurate exposure and colours captured.
+The quality of results created in low light, could make it the best choice for night street scenes in our group here.

 The three lenses here all put in a decent performance, with the best results from the wideangle main sensor, but the zoom lens comes in handy if you want to keep your distance.